What is ISO?

 Recognised accreditations for government tenders

-Hyve are committed to high levels of compliance across every area of the business.
+Hyve is committed to high levels of compliance across every area of the business.
 Our industry specific accreditations, ISO27001 and ISO 27017, ensure that security and data protection are at the forefront of everything that we do.
 Whereas ISO 9001 guarantees that we can continually improve internal and external processes, to the benefit of our customers who use our services.

 “Having ISO accreditations not only shows credibility and dedication to improving your business, but ensures that every staff member is responsible for following procedures and being proactive when it comes to security and quality management” – Graham Marcroft, Operations and Compliance Director at Hyve Managed Hosting.